Talent Acquisition Specialist Resume Example

 You want your resume layout clean and easy to scan-most recruiters spend about 7 seconds on a first pass.
 Prioritize clarity over clutter.

 There are tons of free templates you can use, but make sure yours highlights achievements and technical know-how.
+For extra impact, pair your resume with a cover letter tailored to the role.
 Use action verbs and numbers to keep things specific.

 If you work in recruiting, you know how different each role can be.
 I see a lot of overlap, but also some big differences in daily tasks.